 (Cross-posted on 3 Quarks Daily, where it has received many comments.)

 An early goal of British imperialists in India was to create a class of local elites in their own image.
-They would be, wrote Macaulay, ‘interpreters between us and the millions whom we govern; a class of persons Indian in blood and colour, but English in tastes, in opinions, in morals and in intellect.’
+They would be, wrote Thomas Macaulay, ‘interpreters between us and the millions whom we govern; a class of persons Indian in blood and colour, but English in tastes, in opinions, in morals and in intellect.’
 An elite class did emerge, not surprisingly from the socially dominant upper-caste Hindus of urban India.

-These elites, chin-deep in caste identities, saw themselves as innately superior to other Indians, mirroring the class- and race-based prejudices of the British.
-No wonder they got along so well.
-Later, when these Indians opposed the British, they used the same language of political rights and liberalism that the Europeans preached at home but didn’t practice in their colonies.
-It was this elite class, led by Anglicized lawyers and bureaucrats, that succeeded the British.
-In the first Indian parliament in 1952, Brahmins, who account for under 5% of the population, cornered almost 25% of the directly elected seats; altogether the upper-castes, about 20% of the population, claimed over 85% of the seats.[1]
+Later, when these elites opposed the British, they used the same language of political rights and liberalism that the Europeans preached at home but didn’t practice in their colonies.
+It was this class, led by Anglicized lawyers and bureaucrats, that succeeded the British.
+In the first Indian Parliament in 1952, Brahmins, who comprise less than 5 percent of the population, cornered almost 25 percent of the directly elected seats; altogether the upper castes, about 20 percent of the population, claimed over 85 percent of the seats.[2]

 Fanon had in mind the post-colonial elites of North Africa, but his remark is no less apt for the Indians.
 India needed a real program of socioeconomic justice—via, say, land reform, universal education, and fighting caste discrimination.
 What legislation the elites did pass they didn’t push far enough.
-Instead, they consolidated their domination over politics, the economy, education, cultural institutions, and the media—for instance, the richest 10% monopolize more land now than in 1951.[2]
+Instead, they consolidated their domination over politics, the economy, education, cultural institutions, and the media—for instance, the richest 10 percent monopolize more land now than in 1951.[3]
 Having done quite well for itself, self-congratulation has come easy to this class.
 In an attempt to restore some balance, this insider, dear reader, will now relate to you its benightedness.

 §